Esther-Mawuli/Verit---AI-Powered-Image-Authenticity-Scanner/DOCUMENTATION.md

 - **Fraud Reduction:** Companies in e-commerce, real estate, and recruitment can reduce losses and protect their customers by integrating Verit into their platforms.
 - **Brand Trust:** By proactively fighting scams and misinformation, organizations build trust and credibility with their users.
 - **Regulatory Compliance:** Verit helps companies meet growing regulatory requirements for content authenticity and user protection.
-- **Scalable Security:** Multi-cloud deployment ensures Verit can scale with business needs and remain resilient against attacks.
+- **Scalable Security:** Hybrid cloud deployment ensures Verit can scale with business needs and remain resilient against attacks.

 ---